swapnil-pathak/cache-calculator/README.md

-# cache-calculator
+# A simple cache estimator

-Building and running:
+Building and running the program:
 1. Run 'make clean' to remove any precompiled packages
 2. Run 'make check-cache' to compile and run the program cache_calc.c
 3. You can run a python script to get graphical output by typing 'python plot.py'